practicalli/dotfiles/README.md

 Otherwise clone this repository and copy the configuration directories or specific examples as required.

-## Tool specific repositories
+## Specific tool repositories

-Larger configurations are separated into their own repositories
+Tools with a larger configuration have been separated into their own repositories for convenience.

 * [practicalli/spacemacs.d](https://github.com/practicalli/spacemacs.d/) - Clojure & LSP focused configuration for Spacemacs
 * [practicalli/neovim-config](https://github.com/practicalli/neovim-config) - Clojure, Conjure & LSP configuration with Fennel and Lua configuration